 What is business text messaging?

 Business text messaging (or business texting) involves sending and receiving text messages from a business phone number to prospects and customers.
-Business texting is a form of communication and marketing that businesses can use to correspond with their target audience.
+Business texting is a form of communication and marketing businesses can use to connect with their target audience.

-- MMS (Multimedia Message Service) supports text messages greater than 160 characters, as well as multimedia (e.g., images and video).
-It can include up to 500 KB of data, and audio or video files.
+- MMS (multimedia message service): MMS supports text messages with over 160 characters as well as multimedia (images and video).
+It can include up to 500KB of data and audio or video files.